 Hands down, the perfect bread.
 Moist, flavorful, and boasts a healthy dose of fruits and veggies.

 This bread is the perfect way to use up ripe bananas as well as all that zucchini you may have on hand.
 Adding a bit of sweetness from the mini chocolate chips and cocoa powder and you have a delicious and seemingly indulgent treat that you can feel good about eating.
+For another delicious treat, be sure to try this Strawberry Rhubarb Bread recipe.

 How to Make Chocolate Zucchini Banana Bread